 5 Tips to Reduce Turnover and Boost New Hire Onboarding

 Picture this scenario: You recruit a new team member and you’re confident they will be an instant success.
 After just a few weeks on the job, they’re struggling to keep up.
 A couple months later, they quit.
 What went wrong with your new hire onboarding?

 Even the most promising new hires are susceptible to failure without adequate support.
 To capitalize on the talent, knowledge, and energy new employees bring to the table, new hire onboarding must go beyond traditional orientation.

 A 2014 survey of 1,000 people by BambooHR found 31% of respondents quit a job within the first 6 months.
 The departure rate was as high as 17% within the first 90 days.
-Failing to invest in the onboarding process flow can lead to confusion and dissatisfaction, impairing long-term productivity for new hires.
+Failing to invest in new employee training can lead to confusion and dissatisfaction, impairing long-term productivity for new hires.
 Ultimately this contributes to turnover.

 Poor New Hire Onboarding Leads to Increased Turnover and Costs

 The cost of high turnover — in both time and money — is unsustainable for growing businesses.
 On top of the hours spent pouring over resumes and interviewing job candidates, the cost of replacing an employee can range from 50%-60% of his or her annual salary, according to research cited by the Society of Human Resource Management.

 Companies can avoid turnover, improve engagement and spur productivity by improving their new hire onboarding strategy.
 Employees who underwent a structured onboarding process flow were 58% more likely to remain with the company after three years, a report by the Wynhurst Group found.

 Here are 5 tips for managers to improve new hire onboarding.